Xzonn/nitrogfx-py/README.md

 - NCLR palettes
 - NCER sprite data

-The formats aren't perfectly implemented so the this most likely won't work with every game out there.
+The formats aren't perfectly implemented so this most likely won't work with every file from every game out there.

 ## Install from pip